rjspencer/docs/theming.md

 ### if:ContestHasEnded
 Check to see if a contest has ended or not

+### if:ContestAllowsUnlimitedParticipants
+Check to see if there's a limit on the amount of participants for a contest

 ### if:CustomFieldIsSet
 Check to see if a particular custom field is set on a content item